vykuang/advent-of-code-2022/solutions/day15/.ipynb_checkpoints/README-checkpoint.md

 - update last subtotal to right_edge - right_prev

 How about this: hard set left_edge = 0, and the last right edge to 4000000, if larger

+### From reading solutions

+Since there is only *one* unique solution within the constraints, that means that this node *must* be adjacent to the sensors' detection radius.
+It cannot be two squares away, otherwise there will be multiple solutions.
+This drastically constrains our search space to only squares on the edges of detection diamonds (manhattan distance).

+1. Find all points *one unit outside* each sensor's detection range
+1. Check each candidate points to see if they can be reached by other sensors by comparing the distance to their reach
+1. Only look for points within (0, 0) and (4000000, 4000000)

+Without further optimization this could still return a large number of points given the large detection radius; a radius of 10 will return 100 points.
+From the given sensor/beacon locations there are 9e7+ candidate nodes to check...

+Next step is to look for the *intersections* of those lines (reach + 1).
+Again this is only because *there is only one unique solution*.
+Our beacon node *must lie on one of the (reach + 1) intersections*.

+#### Adaptive subdivide (quadrant search)

+1. parse sensor and beacon loc
+1. determine reach
+1. initiate stack with [((0, 0), (max, max))], a pair of coords
+1. pop the stack to retrieve most recent pair of coords, `xl` and `xh`
+1. if `xl == xh`, then these are the coords for the beacon; break
+1. otherwise, partition into 4 quad tree cells:
+  - `xm = (xl + xh) // 2`
+  - and then some crazy shit with itertools.product
+      - itertools.product creates a cartesian product of two input iterables
+      - product([1,2,3], ['a', 'b', 'c']) gives

+      ```py
+          (1, 'a')
+        (1, 'b')
+        (1, 'c')
+        (2, 'a')
+        (2, 'b')
+        (2, 'c')
+        (3, 'a')
+        (3, 'b')
+        (3, 'c')
+      ```
+1. Anyway the idea of the quadrant search is to check if any of the quadrants is completely contained within the range of any sensor.
+If one quadrant is completely contained, mark it and move to next quad; if not completely contained, subdivide to four more quadrants and iterate, eventually leading to one cell
+1. To test `contains()`, simply check the *corners of the quadrants* vs each sensor's range; if all 4 corners are in, then all others must be also within the range due to the nature of manhattan distance

+### Original approach - Using edge and detection reach

+Returned 14324468153663, (sensor loc: 3581117+153663j) which was too high

+Removed section where I fudged the starting coordinate and end reach to fit the constraint, and the answer only took ...
+10 minutes.

+12413999391794